TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Experimental Settings

-\paragraph{\textbf{Hyperparameter Setups}} For experimental setups, we follow the base setups of \citet{yuan2024diffusionts}.
+For experimental setups, we follow the base setups of \citet{yuan2024diffusionts}.
 Therefore, we try to use the minimal search space for determining only for diffusion scheduler $\rvx_t = \alpha_t \rvx_0 + \sigma_t \rvvarepsilon$, where $\alpha_t$ and $\sigma_t$ are the functions of times.